-Guillain-Barre syndrome is a serious health problem that occurs when the body's defense (immune) system mistakenly attacks part of the nervous system.
+Guillain-Barré syndrome is a serious health problem that occurs when the body's defense (immune) system mistakenly attacks part of the nervous system.
 This leads to nerve inflammation that causes muscle weakness or paralysis and other symptoms.

-Guillain-Barre syndrome (GBS) is an autoimmune disorder.
-With an autoimmune disorder, the body's immune system attacks itself.
-The exact cause is unknown.
-GBS can occur at any age.
-It is most common in people of both sexes between ages 30 and 50.
+Guillain-Barré syndrome (GBS) is an autoimmune disorder.
+With an autoimmune disorder, the body's immune system attacks itself by mistake.
+The exact cause of GBS is unknown.
+It can occur at any age.
+It is most common in people of both genders between ages 30 and 50.

-GBS may occur with viral infections such as:
+GBS may occur with infections from viruses or bacteria, such as:

-GBS may also occur with other medical conditions such as:
+GBS may also occur with other medical conditions, such as: